-Overhung Travel Trailer Hitches
+Overhung Caravan Hitches

 This interaction is described in Why Caravans Roll Over.

-Travel Trailer and tow vehicle swaying is ‘fuelled’ by the rig’s weight and speed.
+Caravan and tow vehicle swaying is ‘fuelled’ by the rig’s weight and speed.
 The resultant side forces distort the tow vehicle’s rear tyres.
 Nevertheless, those tyres must maintain full intended grip.
 If that grip distorts, that can cause the vehicle to jack-knife.
 If that happens the rig may overturn.
 Moreover, many do.

-Avoid excess overhung travel trailer hitches
+Avoid excess overhung caravan hitches